 Dr. O’Bryan says in his book that every time anyone – not just someone with gluten sensitivity or celiac disease – eats gluten, it tears at their intestinal lining.
 He says the lining will heal and restore itself as it should, especially in healthy people.

-However, he adds, at any sign of a weakened immune system and/or after being overworked day after day, meal after meal, the body will give out and the small intestine lining fails to fully repair and restore.
+However, he adds, at any sign of a weakened immune system and/or after being overworked day after day, meal after meal, the body will give out, and the small intestine lining fails to repair and restore fully.
 As a result, it will become leaky.
 It begins to show signs of continuous abuse.
 And when that happens, that’s when disease rears its ugly head.